troyxmccall/homebrew-mopidy/README.md

 These formulae let you install Mopidy and Mopidy extensions with all required dependencies on macOS.

-This is a work-around for https://github.com/mopidy/homebrew-mopidy/issues/32
+This is a temporary work-around for https://github.com/mopidy/homebrew-mopidy/issues/32 while the Mopidy team works on full Python 3 support.

 ## How to install these formulae?